aiidateam/aiida-website/docs/news/posts/2025-11-07-human-in-the-loop.md

 blogpost: true
 category: Blog
 tags: idea
-author: Giovanni Pizzi
+author: Giovanni Pizzi, Carlo Pignedoli
-date: 2025-XX-XX
+date: 2025-11-07
 ---

-# Putting a Human Back in the Loop: Interactive Workflows with AiiDA
+# Putting the Human Back in the Loop: Interactive Workflows with AiiDA

-Posted on 2025-10-22 by Giovanni Pizzi and Carlo Pignedoli

 In many scientific workflows it can be useful—or even necessary—to pause execution and get human feedback before continuing.
 Maybe a supercomputer went down and you want to resume your calculations once it's back online.